paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/06.quizzes/04.quiz-review-options/docs.md

 visible: true
 ---

-###These are the steps that should be used to show or hide marks for a quiz on moodle.
+These are the steps that should be used to show or hide marks for a quiz on Moodle.

+### Click the link to the quiz you would like to edit.

 ![](MUSI-1.png)

-### Select "Quizzes" in the top right corner.

-###If your unable to see the activities bar click on the course quiz link

 ![](MUSI-2.png)